mikoiv/secops-standard-model/README.md

 ![Image](secops_standard_model_capabilities.png)

 The capabilities are aligned with NIST Cybersecurity Framework functions.
-This is a relatively loose alignment, the main reasoning for using CSF here is to make the everything easier to group and visualize.
+This is a relatively loose alignment, the main reasoning for using CSF here is to make everything easier to group and visualize.

 # 0. Supporting functions